 What Other Languages Are Spoken in Your Country?

+Learning to speak another language can be helpful if you’ll have the opportunity to speak in that language with others.
 A good example here is the fact that Spanish is the second most-spoken language in the U.S. So if you’re a native English speaker in the U.S., there’s a good chance that learning Spanish could boost your career prospects, especially if you live in an area that has a lot of Spanish speakers.

 What Are Your Career Goals?